GurvanN22/GreatDoc/README.md

 # GreatDoc
-A massive documentation for myself
+A massive documentation in progress , anyone interest in it can contacte my to become a contibutor